bradgwest/paap/write/paper.md

 This function has highly beneficial properties for learning.
-Like other commonly used activation functions, it is continuously differentiable along the real numbers, which, combined with the fact that it is monotonically increasing means that a gradient can be calculated at any place, facilitating "learning" as discussed in the section below.
+Like other commonly used activation functions, it is continuously differentiable along the real numbers, which, combined with the fact that it is monotonically increasing, means that a gradient can be calculated at any place, facilitating "learning" as discussed in the section below.
 The specifics of the ELU compared to its variants such as the rectified linear unit (ReLU) and leaky ReLU, are too specific to address here.
-It has been shown, however, to speed up learning on deep networks as well as lead to better classification accuracy [@Clevert_et_al_2015].
+It has been shown to speed up learning on deep networks as well as lead to better classification accuracy [@Clevert_et_al_2015].

 ### Artificial Learning